Improving Diabetes Care & Outcomes

 About the Toolkit for Improving Diabetes Care & Outcomes

 Healthcare providers achieve varying degrees of success in controlling diabetes.
-For example, the percent of diabetic patients whose blood sugar is controlled (A1c <8%) ranges from 68% to 80% among the provider organizations – health systems, medical groups, and clinics – that publicly report data to the Wisconsin Collaborative for Healthcare Quality (WCHQ).
+For example, the percent of adult patients with good control - A1c level controlled to less than 8.0% ranges from 69% to 78% among the provider organizations – health systems, medical groups, and clinics – that publicly report data to the Wisconsin Collaborative for Healthcare Quality (WCHQ).
 Collectively, the provider organizations in WCHQ’s membership represent over 65% of Wisconsin physicians and their patients.

 WCHQ formed a Diabetes Quality Improvement Steering Team – composed of clinical, quality, and operational leaders from healthcare provider organizations, as well as subject-matter experts from other key stakeholders – to assess the performance variation in diabetes control rates and to promote across-the-board improvement.
 The team took action:

-- Established a goal to improve diabetes control, and selected a metric to track progress using the data publicly reported to WCHQ.
+- Established a goal to improve Good Control - A1c level, and selected a metric to track progress using the data publicly reported to WCHQ.

 What does the toolkit contain?